Plans and Procedures

 Adults who bring children to campus will be asked to control the actions of the children and remove them from the campus if the children disturb college operations.
 Due to safety concerns, children are not to be taken to classrooms, laboratories, or clinical sessions unless they are to take part in the educational program.

 Accident and Emergency Reporting Policy and Procedures

 - Accident and Emergency Reporting Policy and Procedures

 - Accident Report Form (FM84) (PDF - 42KB)

 - Chemical Hygiene Plan - 2019 (PDF - 2.4MB)

 - Bloodborne Pathogen Plan - 2019 (PDF - 912KB)

 Public Posting Policy

-Any fliers, posters or other materials created by BCTC marketing for official BCTC programs or departments are exempt from the removal schedule, but may be removed by the program sponsor, the relevant department representative or the marketing department.
+Any flyers, posters or other materials created by BCTC marketing for official BCTC programs or departments are exempt from the removal schedule but may be removed by the program sponsor, the relevant department representative or the marketing department.